hydradon/demo-custom-connector/kafka-connect-dynamodb/README.md

 Unfortunately, this connector is built with gradle, so we'll manually generate the package.

+## Package

-2. Copy the jar file containing the build output to the `lib` directory of the component archive:
+Copy the jar file containing the build output to the `lib` directory of the component archive:

   `cp build/libs/*.jar ../../../../connector/kafka-connect-dynamodb/lib`

-3. Then zip the whole thing up:
+Then zip the whole thing up:

 ```
   cd ../../../../kafka-connect-dynamodb/